×

 Short Description

-This indicator has 2 components: (a) changes in the relative abundance of those priority species for which suitable abundance data are available; and (b) changes in distribution (the number of 1 km grid squares in which species are recorded in any given year) of those priority species for which distribution data are available.
-The relative abundance of a species will increase when the population of the species grows; it will decrease when the population of the species declines.
-The occupancy index will increase when a species becomes more widespread; it will decrease when a species becomes less widespread.
+This indicator has 2 components: (a) changes in the relative abundance of those priority species for which suitable abundance data are available; and (b) changes in the distribution of those priority species for which suitable distribution data are available.
+The relative abundance of a species will increase when the population of the species grows, and it will decrease when the population of the species declines.
+The distribution index, also referred to as the occupancy index, measures the number of 1 kilometre grid squares across the country in which species are recorded each year.
+It will increase when a species becomes more widespread and decrease when a species becomes less widespread.

 Readiness and links to data